alincode/SuperPasteURL/README.md

 ## Features

-A Markdown or reStructuredText inline-style link will be generated when pasting a URL into the file with corresponding active language.
+A Markdown inline-style link will be generated when pasting a URL into the file with corresponding active language.

 For example, you copied the below URL: